 It means we criticize ourselves relentlessly when we make mistakes and see them as fatal flaws rather than a natural part of the learning process.
 Perfectionism means we never feel good enough because we base our self-worth on what we do, what we achieve, and what others think of us.

 We need to recognize that perfectionism is not helpful – it’s not making us more successful, confident, attractive, or happier.
-It’s adding unnecessary stress and pressure and ultimately making our lives harder — not better.
-So, in order to stop chasing after perfection once and for all, and learn to accept ourselves, we have to face some ugly truths about perfectionism.
+It adds unnecessary stress and pressure and ultimately makes our lives harder–not better.

 The truth about perfectionism

 1) Perfectionism does not make you more successful.

 Perfectionism is not the same as excellence or a healthy striving to do your best.
 Perfectionism is an unrelenting standard that can never be met; an intolerance for mistakes and a belief that our worth as people depends on our accomplishments and appearances.

 Perfectionism can be mentally paralyzing and tends to stifle creativity and out-of-the-box thinking.
 As perfectionists, we’re more interested in doing things “right” than innovating, learning, or taking chances.